 42. Use of large ventilated skylights in bathrooms and corridor to remove the need for lights during sunlight hours and encourage natural ventilation.

-43. Sensor lights in corridors and walk in robes, to improve adaptability (which is part of sustainability) ie; ease of use, reduce energy and improve safety.
+43. Sensor lights in corridors, walk in robes and near external walkways, to improve adaptability (which is part of sustainability) i.e. ease of use, reduce energy and improve safety.

-44. Low and minimised lighting to adhere to the Dark Sky Policy, which minimizes glare, light trespass and light pollution, while maintaining night-time safety/security, security and does not adversely impact on night-time visual amenity.
+44. Low and minimised lighting to adhere to the Dark Sky Policy, which minimizes glare, light trespass and light pollution, while maintaining night-time safety/security, security.
+It also does not adversely impact on night-time visual amenity so the stars are very visible all night.
 This policy also helps to reduce light pollution which disrupts the breeding cycles of insects which are vital parts of our biosphere.
-This includes the use of pendant lights to ensure light is applied more directly to where it is required (eg. bench tops and tables).
-Wall lights are also used instead of flood lights.
+This includes the use of pendant lights to ensure light is applied more directly to where it is required (e.g. bench tops and tables).
+Task-specific wall lights are also used instead of flood lights.

 Adaptability and Accessibility